g-gualeni/3DPrintingCheatSheet/README.md

 # Heat Set Inserts
 Put the Inserts in the printer, on the Heated bed. this could be enough to instert it

+## For 3 mm screws
+	M3x5.7, 4.6 mm diameter: use 4.1 mm diameter

 ## For 6 mm screws
 -> M6x10, 8 mm diameter: use 7.5 mm diameter